 This particular video example wasn’t made by an industrial manufacturer, but it could have been.
 Red Bull Racing put together a really beautiful, fast-paced video titled, “The Life of a Bolt” that demonstrates all the effort and discipline that goes into making (you guessed it) bolts.
 The video makes something as mundane as a bolt seem highly integral to the quality of the whole, and as more and more steps in the process are revealed, the viewer gets a strong sense of its quality.
 As you watch it, imagine this kind of video for your product.

 If video isn’t at the top of your content list, put it there.
 It doesn’t have to be expensive and it doesn’t have to beautiful.
 You can enlist the help of an agency to help produce, but you can also grab your iPhone and start experimenting.
 And when you see the number of views you’re getting after it’s posted on your site – especially when you see many of them are great prospects – you’ll know it was one of the best marketing decisions you could make.

-Learn more about how video fits into an overall inbound marketing strategy by going to our Inbound Marketing page.
+Learn more about how video fits into an overall inbound marketing strategy by viewing the resource below.